+Rapp comment:

+Option-1: 16

+Option-4: 1

+Rapp suggest to go with the clear majority view.

+For BC/GC, the on-duration timer length [17/17] and inactivity timer length [16/17] are configured per QoS profile.

 Q3: How to configure SL DRX RTT and retransmission timers for GC/BC?

 The issue here is similar to Q2 above.
 Besides, considering that although the need of RTT/Re-tx timer for BC is still FFS, pending on the conclusion in [POST114-e][706], but it is of clear majority support, rapp understand the questions for Q3 can be limited to GC for now.